nerdai/mvml-assignment/README.md

 Listed below are the high-level descriptions taken to build the ML model.

 1. Training data was filtered to remove any observations with empty `text` field
-2. The text field was tokenized using Bag of Words and after TD-IDF
+2. The text field was tokenized using Bag of Words and subsequently TF-IDF
 3. An SVM model was built on top of the tokenized features.

 The Python library used here was `sklearn`.
 In particular we made use of the